-Connected to Learn

-In 2023, we joined this program run by UNICEF Peru and the Spanish Agency for International Development Cooperation, which seeks to ensure, as part of school education, that more than 59,000 students from 120 schools across the country can access new technologies.
+Connected to Learn In 2023, we joined this program run by UNICEF Peru and the Spanish Agency for International Development Cooperation, which seeks to ensure, as part of school education, that more than 59,000 students from 120 schools across the country can access new technologies.
 The project will implement innovation classrooms, deliver technological kits, and improve internet connectivity.

-BCP 2023 scholarships University programs and technical programs
+BCP 2023 scholarships

-In collaboration with prestigious educational institutions, these scholarships provide talented young Peruvian students access to quality higher education.
-Under the workplace mentoring component, BCP leaders offer guidance to the scholarship holders on their job placement.
-In 2023, the program awarded 56 scholarships nationwide, for a total of over 1.000 since 2011.
-Some 134 holders graduated in 2023, taking the overall number to over 300, representing an investment of more than S/52 million.
+Technical programs

+In collaboration with prestigious

+educational institutions, these scholarships

+provide talented young Penvian students

+access to quality higher education.
+Under

+the workplace mentoring component, BCP

+leaders offer guidance to the scholarship

+holders on their job placement.
+In 2023, the

+program awarded 55 scholarship

+nationwide, for a total of over 1,000 since

+2011.
+Some 134 holders graduated in 2023,

+taking the overall number to over 300,

+prepresenting an investment of more than

+\$/\$2 million.
-Credicorp Capital Pro-Bono advice for foundations and non-profit organizations

-This program raises the impact, sustainability, and management capacity of these civil society organizations.
+Credicorp Capital Pro-Bono advice for foundations and non-profit for foundations and non-profit organizations This program raises the impact, sustainability, and management capacity of these civil society organizations.
 Ten consultancies were delivered through 63 volunteers giving 31,000 hours of their time.
 The NPS result was 90%.

+Investing Futures

-Investing Futures 3-month financial mentoring
+3-month financial mentoring

-Through this scheme, volunteer employees develop the financial capabilities of social entrepreneurs.
-In 2023, 50 staff gave 586 hours to help 16 ventures from Peru, Chile and Colombia.
+Through this scheme, volunteer employees

+develop the financial capabilities of social

+entrepreneurs.
+In 2023, 50 staff gave 588

+hours to help 16 ventures from Peru, Chile